An assassin is nothing without their arsenal of weapons, be that a hidden blade or trusty axe.

 The easiest way to lay your hands on legendary, mythical tier weapons, is through Reda’s Opal store.

 By collecting Opal from the world, as well as completing his daily and weekly contracts, you can pick up special weapons on a weekly rotation.
 Check back regularly, and you can pick up some really cool stuff.

 For instance, you can grab Mythical weapons that you’re usually only available on the Helix Store – like the Scimitar – for 120 Opal.

-We can get a peak at some more awesome Legendary Weapons from the in-game Helix Store itself.
+We can get a peek at some more awesome Legendary Weapons from the in-game Helix Store itself.

 This legendary hammer powers up your critical hits, imbuing the weapon with poison every time you crit.
 When this happens, follow-up hits or attacks against new foes will cause poison build-up which eventually drains their health.